serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

 We added a *Genres* property to our list request object, which will hold the optional *Genres* we want movies to be filtered on.

+### Modifying Repository and Endpoint for New Request Type

 For our list handler and service to use our new list request type, need to do changes in a few places.

 Start with *MovieRepository.cs*: